COguz/local-lybrary/ansible/README.txt

-yaml
+*yaml

-setting up environment
+*setting up environment
-	- you can use virtual machines or real machines or use cloud providers machines or mix of all of these. connection between acn and node is enough
+	- you can use virtual machines or real machines or use cloud providers machines or mix of all of these. connection between acn and node is enough (if you clone virtual machines do not ferget to reset machine-id)
 	- ansible control node with ansible python and ssh-client installed (optionally sshpass)
 	- other nodes with sshd and python installed
 	- (optionally) edit /etc/hosts file for name resolution if servers does not have